ULTIMATE-YORK/ULTIMATE/case_studies/FX with dynamic power management/README.md

 <img src="https://github.com/user-attachments/assets/1471c26f-2b76-4593-8f6c-64f2a6c5afff" style="width: 70%;">

 The SRQ and SR are modelled together as shown in the module below.
-Its rates of transitions depend on the arrival of a request, which in turn depend on the verification of the FX model.
+Its rates of transitions depend on the arrival of a request, which in turn depends on the verification of the FX model.

 ```